 - From 1994-1998, we trained and mentored Indigenous and non-Indigenous communities from the Tla-o-qui-aht First Nation in Tofino to the Haida in Masset to use GIS technology to map data that included scientific, economic, and traditional Indigenous knowledge.
 By facilitating “information democracy” these communities could make informed decisions about their possible futures.

-- To bring more transparency on where our seafood comes from, we launched a traceability pilot program in 2008 that generates unique codes harvesters use to identify their catch and seafood products.
-With success of the program, and more than 1,000 harvesters registered in the system, Ecotrust Canada ended the pilot program in 2017 and launched ThisFish, a for-profit social enterprise that continues to expand its software traceability program in Canada and around the world.
+- To build more transparency about where our seafood comes from, we launched a traceability pilot program in 2008 that generates unique codes harvesters use to identify their catch and seafood products.
+It was a success with more than 1,000 harvesters registering into the system.
+Ecotrust Canada ended the pilot program in 2017 and launched ThisFish, a for-profit social enterprise that continues to expand its software traceability program in Canada and around the world.

 - In 2007, we piloted a program that provided easy-to-use technology and training to small businesses and non-profits to track their carbon use and find ways to reduce it.
 In 2010, we launched Climate Smart, designed specifically for the small-medium sized business community.
 Climate Smart has since become its own social enterprise, and worked with over 40 partners, 1,000 businesses, and represented 85,000 employees.